Computing & ICT

-Other areas which are covered include the use of a broad selection of digital applications including spreadsheets, databases, digital imaging, and website design.
-There is also an introduction to programming through the use of various tools including MS Basic, Kodu, and Scratch.
-They learn important strategies for solving problems, designing projects, and communicating ideas.
+Other areas which are covered include the use of a broad selection of digital applications including communication platforms, spreadsheets, databases, digital imaging, and website design.
+There is also an introduction to programming through the use of Scratch and Small Basic.
+Students learn important strategies for solving problems, designing projects and communicating ideas.

 Key Stage 4

 Students are studying the BTEC Level 1/Level 2 Tech Award in Digital Information Technology

 As the course is a practical introduction to life and work in the industry, students can explore the sector while:

 - Planning a digital solution for a given brief,

 - Developing an understanding of what cyber security is and the importance of legal and ethical considerations when using modern technologies.

 The course has two internally assessed components and one that is externally assessed.

 - Component 1 Exploring User Interface Design Principles and Project Planning Techniques,